-Symmetry: Why does one knee get arthritis and not the other?
-Why is the arthritis in one hip or shoulder worse?
+Symmetry: Why does one joint in the spine get arthritis and not the other?
 Sometimes these things are due to prior injury and sometimes to lack of symmetry.
-Our bodies are built to work well only when both sides are exactly like the other.
+Our bodies are built to work optimally only when both sides are exactly like the other.
 When one of our joints loses normal motion, you can bet other parts will be impacted.
+When the spine isn't straight or doesn't have full and equal motion in all directions, your facet joints will wear unevenly.
 When one leg is shorter or one ankle turns in more, again certain parts will wear out faster.
-Given how important left/right and front/back symmetry is, it's amazing more attention isn't paid to the problem.
-In order to get well, you must try to reestablish normal symmetry.
+Given how important left-right and front-back symmetry is, it's amazing more attention isn't paid to the problem.
+In order to get well, you must try to reestablish as much normal symmetry as possible.
 Click on the infographic labeled "Symmetry" to learn more.

-In order to understand why you have chronic pain and how best to get rid of it, you must understand and deal with all issues in the SANS system.
-You must address any instability issues, problems with your joints, and irritated nerves and muscle trigger points, and, finally, get your body as symmetrical as possible.
-This book will explain how the Orthopedics 2.0 approach and the Regenexx procedures can help address these issues.
+In order to understand why you have chronic back pain and how best to get rid of it, you must understand and deal with all issues in the SANS system.
+You must address any instability issues, problems with your joints, and irritated nerves and muscle trigger points, and, finally, you must get your body as symmetrical as you can.
+This book is a companion book to Orthopedics 2.0 and will explain the Orthopedics 2.0 approach as it relates specifically to the spine and the Regenexx procedures that can help address spinal issues.

-Getting Personal: Why Should I Care about SANS?
+Getting Personal: Why Should I Care About SANS?